 How to get cheap car insurance in Ohio

-- Take advantage of discounts: Most car insurance companies, including the three we reviewed, offer discounts that will lower your premium.
-When you are shopping for insurance, take note of providers that offer the most discounts you qualify for.
+- Take advantage of discounts: Most car insurance companies offer discounts that could lower your premium.
+When you are shopping for insurance, take note of providers that offer discounts you qualify for.

-- Get multiple quotes: Before choosing an insurance provider, get quotes from several different companies.
-That way, you can easily compare rates and see which company has the lowest rates.
+- Get multiple quotes: Before choosing an insurance provider, consider getting quotes from several different companies.
+That way, you can compare them and see which company has the lowest rates.
+In addition to comparing premiums, you may also want to compare coverages, discounts and third-party rankings.

 - Improve your credit score: Insurance companies look at your credit score when calculating your premium.
-Drivers with a good credit score get rewarded with a lower rate.
-If you want to save money on car insurance, work on improving your credit.
+Drivers with a good credit score are generally charged with a lower rate, because drivers with poor credit are viewed as more likely to file a claim.
+Improving your credit could lower your premium.

 Frequently asked questions